MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Backdoor Attacks; Vision Transformers.
   - <details><summary>Digest</summary> We are the first to show that ViTs are vulnerable to backdoor attacks.
 We also find an intriguing difference between ViTs and CNNs - interpretation algorithms effectively highlight the trigger on test images for ViTs but not for CNNs.
 Based on this observation, we propose a test-time image blocking defense for ViTs which reduces the attack success rate by a large margin.

+- Architectural Backdoors in Neural Networks. [[paper]](https://arxiv.org/abs/2206.07840)
+  - Mikel Bober-Irizar, Ilia Shumailov, Yiren Zhao, Robert Mullins, Nicolas Papernot. *CVPR 2023*
+  - Key Word: Backdoor Attacks; Network Architecture Search.
+  - <details><summary>Digest</summary> We introduce a new class of backdoor attacks that hide inside model architectures i.e. in the inductive bias of the functions used to train.
+These backdoors are simple to implement, for instance by publishing open-source code for a backdoored model architecture that others will reuse unknowingly.

 - Autoregressive Perturbations for Data Poisoning. [[paper]](https://arxiv.org/abs/2206.03693) [[code]](https://github.com/psandovalsegura/autoregressive-poisoning)
   - Pedro Sandoval-Segura, Vasu Singla, Jonas Geiping, Micah Goldblum, Tom Goldstein, David W. Jacobs.
   - Key Word: Poisoning Attacks.